 No mention of black clothes in Kamil uz Ziyarat

 The book Kamil uz Ziyarat is one of the oldest, reliable, and most comprehensive collection of hadith on the etiquettes of performing Ziyarat of Ahlul Bayt (as).
-There is no mention of black clothes.
+It is surprising that there is no mention of black clothes.
 The book is available here for download.
-One would expect to see at least one hadith to support black clothes.

 Justification through historical events

-The practice of wearing black clothes did not start as a result of hadith or teachings of the Imams (s).
-But it has become so widespread in the culture so as to become a symbol of Shia religion.
-It is now considered an integral part of the mourning (azadari) rituals.
+It doesn’t look like the practice of wearing black clothes started as a result of hadith or teachings of the Imams (s).
+But now it has become widespread in the culture to the point where it symbolizes Shia religion.
+It is an integral part of the mourning (azadari) rituals.
 We are not sure when this practice first started but through many generations it is now firmly established in the Shia societies.
 No scholar dare question it without the risk of being defamed and ostracized.

 Wearing Black In Shia Culture – By Vali-e-asr Institute, Qum, Iran

-The justification produced in articles such as the above, are all post-justification reasons.
-They were not strong enough to become the basis for the practice.
-They are attempts to justify an action after the fact.
+The justification produced in articles such as the above, are post-justification reasons.
+They could not have been strong enough to become the basis for the practice.
+They seem to be attempts to justify an action after the fact.
 Most of the evidence advanced are historical events which mention black clothes.
 Unfortunately, the majority of them are about women wearing black.
 One widely quoted incident for example to justify permissibility is the following:

 “When Hussain bin Ali (as) was killed, the women of Bani Hashim wore black and smeared/wiped, and they did not complain from heat nor cold, and Ali bin al-Hussain (as) made for them (women of Bani Hashim) food for mourning”